wicadmin/LTE-Modem-Dashboard/README.md

 * **stopModemData.sh** - this is optional.
 It is used for LuCI custom command to stop the collection of modem data.
 * **ms.html** - this is used to provide the dashboard.
 It queries the Google Fusion table and graphs the data.
 This file can actually be hosted on any system.

+# Prereqs
+1. If using ModemManager, start it in Debug mode
+2. Have Bash shell installed

 # Setup
 ## Fusion Table
  1. The first thing you'll want to do is get your Google Fusion table created.
 If you are not familiar with this, please refer to this video for reference.